How we plan to grow your profits

 - Why conversion is so important.

-- What our most successful clients have in common.
+- What our most successful clients have in common (and how you can be like them).

 What is conversion rate?

 Your conversion rate is how many of the people on the left (your visitors) turn into the people on the right (the ones who actually reach the goal).
 It’s expressed as a percentage.
-The goal can be “place an order,” “subscribe to a newsletter,” or whatever your goals are.
+The goal can be “place an order,” “subscribe to a newsletter,” or whatever you’re trying to achieve.

 Between 2001 and 2006, our founders were in-house marketers for a company that rented phones to international travelers.
 Back then, most US and Japanese travelers couldn’t use their cell phones abroad, because the phones weren’t compatible with other countries’ networks.